backupparachute/securetransmit-website/_posts/2025-01-11-how-to-prevent-a-data-leakage.md

 categories: ["Info Article"]
 tags: ["data leakage", "cybersecurity", "small business", "compliance", "security"]
 image: /assets/images/data-leakage.webp
-description: "Data is one of the most valuable assets a business owns—and one of the most vulnerable.
+description: "Data is one of the most valuable assets a business owns, and one of the most vulnerable.
 Whether it's customer information, financial records, employee details, or proprietary business strategies, small businesses handle sensitive data every day."
 ---

-Data is one of the most valuable assets a business owns—and one of the most vulnerable.
+Data is one of the most valuable assets a business owns, and one of the most vulnerable.
 Whether it's customer information, financial records, employee details, or proprietary business strategies, small businesses handle sensitive data every day.
 Unfortunately, this also makes them a prime target for cybercriminals looking to exploit weaknesses in data security.

 However, data leakage isn't always the result of a cyberattack.
 In many cases, data exposure happens due to employee mistakes, weak security policies, misconfigured cloud storage, or even insider threats.
 A single misdirected email, lost laptop, or improperly shared document can put an entire business at risk.
 Unlike large corporations with dedicated cybersecurity teams, small businesses often lack the resources to detect and prevent data leaks, making them especially vulnerable.